 Ratzinger entered preparatory seminary in 1939.
 But he could not avoid the realities of the day.
 Ratzinger was briefly a member of the Hitler Youth in his early teens, after membership became mandatory in 1941.

-In 1943, he and fellow seminarians were drafted into the anti-aircraft corps.
+In 1943, Ratzinger and fellow seminarians were drafted into the anti-aircraft corps.
 He has said his unit was attacked by Allied forces that year, but he did not take part in that battle because a finger infection had kept him from learning to shoot.

-After about a year in the antiaircraft unit, Ratzinger was drafted into the regular military.
+After about a year in the anti-aircraft unit, Ratzinger was drafted into the regular military.
 He told TIME magazine in 1993 that while stationed near Hungary, he saw Hungarian Jews being sent to death camps.

 Ratzinger was sent home and then called up again before deserting in late April 1945.
 He was captured by American soldiers and held as a prisoner of war for several months.

-Ratzinger returned to seminary at the University of Munich in the fall of 1945 and was ordained a priest in 1951.
+Ratzinger returned to the seminary at the University of Munich in the fall of 1945 and was ordained a priest in 1951.
 Two years later, he earned his doctorate at the University of Munich.
 He earned his teaching licentiate in 1957 and became a professor of Freising College in 1958, teaching dogma and fundamental theology.

 Ratzinger became a professor at the University of Bonn in 1959.
 Later, he moved to the University of Muenster (1963-66) and took a chair in dogmatic theology at the University of Tübingen.
 Alienated by the student protests at Tübingen, he returned to Bavaria, to the University of Regensburg.

 At the Second Vatican Council (1962-65), Ratzinger served as chief theological expert to Cardinal Joseph Frings of Cologne, Germany.
 He was viewed as a reformer during this time.